How to get to the Shimanami kaido cycling route. Guide and route information.

 Beautiful views along the Shimanami kaido cycling route.

+Thanks to the signs and markings, you can easily do the ride without any navigation.
 The blue line on the ground periodically shows the kilometers remaining to your destination which is great (Onomichi or Imabari depending on which way you are riding).

 It's nice to know how you are progressing meaning less time looking at your phone or GPS and more time taking in the views.